 Dispatchers are responsible for answering emergency and non-emergency phone calls, data entry, and the dispatching of police, fire, emergency medical services, and public utilities.
 As of August 1, 2011, dispatching services were moved from the City of White House to the City of Springfield.
 This consolidation of services was a two year project.
 The Robertson County E911 Center is equipped to meet the dispatching needs of the future.
-There were a total of 17,194 calls received, processed, and dispatched by the Communications Center during 2018.
+There was a total of 14,997 calls received, processed and dispatched by the Communications Center during 2019.
 Many of the calls were related to criminal activity and traffic related incidents, and would require additional, detailed information found in incident reports.
 The table below shows in detail the breakdown of calls during the 12 month period.

-2018 2017 2016 2015 2014
+2019 2018 2017 2016 2015

-Calls for Service 17,194 13,234 12,851 13,494 16,528
+Calls for Service 14,997 17,194 13,234 12,851 13,494

-Alarm Calls 418 407 474 400 362
+Alarm Calls 470 418 407 474 400